Ben Astorga: International

-Ben Astorga represented the United States Men’s National Beach Soccer Team for a decade, earning 27 caps and scoring 11 goals during the modern era (2005–present).
+Ben Astorga represented the United States Men’s National Beach Soccer Team across a decade, earning 27 caps and scoring 11 goals during the modern era (2005–present).
 He was one of three players to appear in the first three FIFA Beach Soccer World Cups (2005, 2006, 2007), scoring seven goals in eight World Cup matches.
 His goals include the match-winner in the United States’ first-ever World Cup victory against Poland in 2006 and another in the team's second World Cup win against Iran in 2007.
 During the 2006 World Cup, he scored twice in a 10–6 group stage loss to host nation Brazil, a match in which the U.S. recorded its highest-ever goal total against Brazil in official competition.
 His seven World Cup goals tie him with Anthony Chimienti for second-most among U.S. players, behind Nick Perera and Alessandro Canale (nine each).